-Many congratulations to Vaclav Papez who successfully defended his thesis and was awarded her PhD on: Archetype-based approach for modelling of electroencephalographic/event-related potentials data and metadata.
+Many congratulations to Vaclav Papez who successfully defended his thesis and was awarded his PhD on: Archetype-based approach for modelling of electroencephalographic/event-related potentials data and metadata.

 Many congratulations to Marina Daskalopoulou who successfully defended her thesis and was awarded her PhD on: Sexual behaviour of HIV-diagnosed men who have sex with men in the current era of effective antiretroviral therapy in the UK.